Do you really need a content style guide?

 Content style guides and voice and tone definitions have been a strong asset in content strategists’ toolkits for years.
 They are vital to align stakeholders on content.
 But Jason Fox believes many content style guides are flawed, just like the principle of the content style guide.

-We talk with Jason Fox, a UX writer based in Denver, about his grievances with content style guides, and voice and tone definitions in particular and come up with tactics to improve the concept and the implementation.
+We talk with Jason Fox, a UX writer based in Denver, about his grievances with content style guides, and voice and tone definitions in particular.
+We also come up with tactics to improve the concept and the implementation.

 One of the staples of content strategy is the content style guide.
 In it, we define the consistent voice of the organisation and the tone we should take in specific situations.
 They also define how to use different types of content, how elaborate or concise we can be with words and perhaps point out some specific grammar or vocabulary use.
 We need style guides to align stakeholders on content.